Pretend

 The new Arc appears in the Item panel of the Library in the selected group and as a new inspector.
 If you open the story group in the timeline, you can drag in the new Arc and make a new track.

 Note the Arc clip is the width of the story group.
 Change the time range by dragging an edit handle, the small circle, at either end of the Arc clip.
-You are limited in adjusting the duration by the beginning and end plot points.
+You are limited in adjusting the duration by the beginning and ending plot points.

 Four arc plot points are displayed by default to make the initial arc.
-You see one each of the Setup, Conflict, Climax and Resolution types.
+You can see one each of the Setup, Conflict, Climax and Resolution types.

 Hover over or drag an arc point.
 The arc point's type, description, intensity and timing appear next to the arc point.
 Setup and Resolution points are blue, Conflict points are green and Climax is red.